manheim/terraform-pipeline/README.md

     // Set a key value pair in ParameterStore so that AWS_ROLE_ARN=<SomeArn>
     withAWSParameterStore {
         ...
+        // AWS_ROLE_ARN was set by ParameterStore
-        // AWS_ROLE_ARN is visible as an environment variable, and passed along to withAWS withAWS(role: AWS_ROLE_ARN) {
+        // AWS_ROLE_ARN is picked up and used by withAWS withAWS(role: AWS_ROLE_ARN) {
             ...
         }